nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 All page breaks occurring in the source copy are required to be indicated with one of the following elements unless stated otherwise by the Ordering Agency:

 - Inline: `<span epub:type="pagebreak" role="doc-pagebreak">`
-- Other: `<div epub:type="pagebreak" role="doc-pagebreak">`
+- Block: `<div epub:type="pagebreak" role="doc-pagebreak">`

 Additionally required attributes:

-- `title=""`
+- `aria-label=""`
 - `class=""`
 - `id=""`

-The value for the `title` attribute must be identical to the page number in the source copy.
-For empty pages occurring for example between chapters, the title attribute must have a value corresponding to the number implicit for that page.
+The value for the `aria-label` attribute must be identical to the page number in the source copy.
+For empty pages occurring for example between chapters, this attribute must have a value corresponding to the number implicit for that page.

 In those cases where pagination of a text cannot be effectively represented using the following rules, the Supplier is required to contact the Ordering Agency.